csalmeida/ruby-classes-and-modules/challenges/secure-radio/secure-radio-challenge.md

 Create a `ShiftCipher` class to be used when encrypted the stream.

 Add a `ShiftCipher.encode(plain_string, 3)` class method that encrypts the strings.
-It takes a plain string, in this case, ultimately would the the `SecureRadio#audio_stream`, and how much a character should be shifted by.
+It takes a plain string, in this case, it would be the `SecureRadio#audio_stream`, and an `integer` of how much a character should be shifted by.

 Create a `ShiftCipher.decode(cipher_string, 3)` method that will revert an encrypted string to its original state.
 It should take the same number of arguments as `ShiftCipher.encode`.